Artist in Focus: David T. Kessler

 'Crimson Dusk' & 'Silvered Reeds'

-acrylic and resin on abraded aluminium, 122 x 183 cm
+acrylic and resin on abraded aluminium, 122 x 183 cm (each)

 In the work of David Kessler however, running water becomes something wild, unknowable and defiantly alien.
-His works take from the photorealist tradition, but his approach to hyperrealism sees him explode that style inwards; with crystalline waterscapes that burn with a striking psychedelic power.
+His works take from the Photorealist tradition, but his approach to hyperrealism sees him explode that style inwards; with crystalline waterscapes that burn with a striking psychedelic power.
 Painted over a surface of abraded and polished aluminium, the series attain a unique quality that sees light seem to reflect and animate the water as it would its real-life counterpart, thanks to the reflective and absorbent properties of the metal and paint.

 'Shadow Line' acrylic and resin on abraded aluminium, 91.5 x 112 cm